Strongest Families Institute – Privacy Statement

 - detect, prevent and address technical issues.

-SFI takes great precaution and care when analyzing or reporting on data, by anonymizing the data, meaning no personal identifying information is disclosed without the client’s consent.
+SFI takes great precaution and care when analyzing or reporting on data, by anonymizing the data, meaning no personal identifying information is disclosed, with anonymized data reporting there is no way to identify a person

 b) When you visit our Site